What is End of Day?

 Abbreviations are commonly used for fast communication, but miscommunication and confusion will occur if you don’t understand what’s being said.
 Therefore, it’s important to understand what EOD refers to so you can complete tasks in a timely manner.

 Some companies also have varying core business hours, so if you’re unsure of precisely when EOD refers to, ask.
 Most companies close at 5:00 p.m., but some range between 4:00 p.m. to 6:00 p.m.; it’s better to confirm than assume.

 How to Set Clear Deadlines

-If you’re using EOD or any other abbreviation to set a firm deadline ensure whoever you’re talking to understands what you’re asking.
-For example, you can write out specific dates and times and time zones to ensure clear communication and expectations.
+If you’re using EOD or any other abbreviation to set a firm deadline, ensure whoever you’re talking to understands what you’re asking.
+For example, you can write out specific dates, times, and time zones to ensure clear communication and expectations.

 What is COB Meaning vs. End of Day

 EOD and close of business (COB) are two different abbreviations that are often used interchangeably.
 While they both refer to a specific deadline, they do have slightly different meanings.